epifaniarango/popgen_with_epi/README.md

 ```

 ### 2.3 Processing the output
 Sometimes there are 2 or more assignation for a fragment the probability that appears it is from a SNP that is in the middle of the fragment.
 I don't really know why but I need to get rid of those fragments.
 Also I only took ancestry assignation with a posterior probability higher than 90%.
+I am not a bioinformatician, sorry for the unefficient scripts!

 ```